nus-cs2103-AY2122S1/ip/docs/README.md

 ### Saving the data

-All the tasks added to the list are automatically saved to the hard drive, no manual editing is needed.
-The next time the app is opened, your tasks will still appear when you enter the ```list``` command.
+All the genie.tasks added to the list are automatically saved to the hard drive, no manual editing is needed.
+The next time the app is opened, your genie.tasks will still appear when you enter the ```list``` command.